 Once the body digests the protein we consume, it leads to the creation of waste products.
-In the kidneys, as we mentioned, there are millions of capillaries (tiny blood vessels) which have even tinier holes in them.
+In the kidneys, as we mentioned, there are millions of capillaries (tiny blood vessels) that have even tinier holes in them.
 They act as our body’s filters.

 And, as our blood flows through these capillaries, small molecules (such as the waste products) squeeze through these holes.
 They then become a part of our urine.

-On the other hand, the useful substances (such as the red blood cells and protein) are simply too big to pass through those tiny holes, so they remain in our blood, as they should.
+On the other hand, useful substances (such as the red blood cells and protein) are simply too big to pass through those tiny holes, so they remain in our blood, as they should.

 When one has diabetes, this system can be damaged.
 Overly high blood sugar levels make one’s kidneys filter way too much blood.
 And of course, all this extra work is strenuous for our natural filters.
 So, after a long process of several years, they may start to leak.

-Which means, we are losing useful protein through our urine.
+This means we are losing useful protein through our urine.
 Microalbuminuria is the official name when it comes to our urine containing small amounts of protein.
 This usually represents an early sign of kidney disease.

-And when kidney disease is diagnosed during this stage, what follows is usually ESRD (end-stage renal disease).
+And when the kidney disease is diagnosed during this stage, what follows is usually ESRD (end-stage renal disease).

 Over time, all the added stress of extra works makes our kidneys fail in their filtering abilities.
 The result is a buildup of waste products in one’s blood.
 And finally, ESRD, or kidney failure, which is a very serious matter indeed.

-A person with such a disease either needs to have a dialysis (have the blood filtered by a machine) or have a kidney transplant.
+A person with such a disease either needs to have dialysis (have the blood filtered by a machine) or have a kidney transplant.